Things You Should Know Up-front

 When we get your films we will get in touch with an eta on when your films will be shared with you.
 The turnaround times listed with each service are an approximate and can vary depending on our workload.
 If we think it will be longer than our expected turnaround we will let you know.

 - Once scanned we will share the scans back to you via a shared google drive folder.
 This is where all your films will end up.
 Please do not change this folder as we need it to remain the same for your future scans.
 You'll get an email when the files are uploaded and ready for viewing!
+If you do not wish for your scans to be shared via Google Drive then please contact us directly.

 You will get all your scans in one go and we scan all exposed frames, so if you don't get all frames back it may be because the images weren't exposed properly.
 You're more than welcome to email and ask if this is the case.
+For instructions on how to download your images or transfer them to your own Google Drive please click here.

 Blank films happen to the best of us for a multitude of reasons (such as human error or equipment failure.)
 Should your film come out blank you will be given a store credit for the scanning portion of the job (Service cost minus Develop Only charge.)
 We will be in touch if this happens and offer to inspect your camera or technique.